kylemcco/concert-tracker/README.md

 3. St. Vincent
 4. Wilco
 &gt; 4
 You saw Wilco play The Ryman in Nashville, TN on 10/02/2011.
-Nick Lowe opened.
 You gave this show a 10/10.
-1. Edit headliner
+1. Edit artist
-2. Edit opening act(s)
 3. Edit venue
 4. Edit city/state
 5. Edit rating